-Other properties of Archive Jobs:
+Other properties of archive jobs:

-- Archive Jobs can be scheduled.
+- Archive jobs can be scheduled.

 With CodeTwo Backup you can also archive to PST files.
 As PST is a proprietary file format of Microsoft, archiving to PST comes with some limitations:

-- PST archive file cannot be bigger than 10GB so if there is more data to be archived, the archive job will automatically create multiple PST files, each not bigger than 10GB.
-This is by design, even though MS Outlook accepts PST files as big as 50GB.
-During our extensive testing we discovered inconsistent Outlook behavior when importing PST files bigger than 10GB.
-Also, due to PST format imperfection, PST files corrupt rather easily.
-The problem becomes more visible the bigger the PST file.
-Therefore, for the data safety we limited the archived PST file size to 10GB.
+- PST archive file cannot be larger than 10 GB, so if there is more data to be archived, the archive job will automatically create multiple PST files, each not bigger than 10 GB.
+This is by design, even though MS Outlook accepts PST files as large as 50 GB.
+During our extensive testing, we discovered inconsistent behavior of Outlook when importing PST files bigger than 10 GB.
+Also, due to the imperfections of the PST format, PST files corrupt rather easily.
+The problem becomes more visible for larger PST files.
+Therefore, for data safety we limited the archived PST file size to 10 GB.